jaesungl33/AI_Agent/README.md

 - Query function signatures and error handling
 - Extraction function structure

+For more detailed test coverage, see the test files in `gdd_rag_backbone/tests/`.

+## Code Review Notes

+For detailed code review observations, architectural notes, and recommendations, see [REVIEWER_NOTES.md](REVIEWER_NOTES.md).

+The review notes cover:
+- Architecture and design patterns
+- Code quality observations
+- Performance considerations
+- Security considerations
+- Known limitations and future enhancements

+This document is useful for:
+- Understanding design decisions
+- Identifying areas for improvement
+- Planning refactoring efforts
+- Onboarding new developers

 ## Extending the Framework

 ### Adding a New LLM Provider